deammion/Engr-Project/architecture_design/architecture-design.md

 Identify the architectural viewpoints you will use to present your system's architecture.
 Write one sentence to outline each viewpoint.
 Show which viewpoint frames which architectural concern.

+**Logical:** The logical viewpoint involves the functionality that system provides to the end user.

+**Development:** The development viewpoint illustrates the system from a developers perspective and involves the software mananagement of the project.

+**Process:** The process viewpoint involves the system processes and how they communicate and run.
+This view addresses the concurrency, distribution, integrator, performance and scalability of the project.

+**Physical:** The physical viewpoint involves the topology of software components on the physical layer and the physical connections between these components.

+**Scenarios:** The scenarios viewpoint describes the architecture of the systen through use cases.

+**Circuit Architecture:** The circuit architecture viewpoint involve any circuitry involved with the project.
+Since this is a software project, there will be no circuitry involved.

+**Hardware Architecture:** The hardware architecture viewpoint involve any circuitry involved with the project.
+Since this is a software project, there will be no hardware involved.

 ### 4. Architectural Views

 (5 sub-sections of 2 pages each sub-section, per 42010, 5.5, 5.6, with reference to Annex F of both 12207 and 15288)